 - Near the Macmillan Unit/rear entrance – external machine

 Concessions are available for carers, Macmillian unit patient, neo-natal families, phototherapy patients, cardiac patients, with free parking for families collecting death certificates.
-All the money that the Trust makes from car parking is reinvested into our services and providing care to patients, and across a year, this car parking income is roughly equivalent to a full ward’s worth of nurses.

 There are a number of designated parking spaces reserved for registered disabled drivers displaying a valid blue badge permit.

 There are drop off points where patients/visitors can be set down if they are unable to walk from the various car parks.
 These are located near to the main and rear entrances, as well as the Day Surgery Unit/Eye Treatment Centre, Renal Dialysis Unit and Macmillan Unit.
 There is 20 minutes leeway for anyone being dropped off at the front of the hospital and 30 minutes leeway for anyone being dropped off at the rear of the site.
 No charge is made provided the vehicle leaves the site within these timescales and the chip coin is deposited at the exit.